|

 The Left Hand

-half-octave in various octaves as well as the overall octave
+in various octaves as well as the overall octave transposition.

-transposition.
-There are eight switches that the left
+There are eight switches that the left hand operates to

-hand operates to select the octaves and half octaves.
-You rest
+select the octaves and half octaves.
+You rest your four left

-down) you'll be playing a C or G. The switches are electronically
+playing a C or G. The switches are electronically latched so

-latched so you don't have to hold the switch in.
-Just tap it
+you don't have to hold the switch in.
+Just tap it and the MDT

-and the MDT remembers the last button pressed.
-The lower row
+remembers the last button pressed.
+The lower row of four switches

-of four switches controls two octaves (C/G/C/G), and you move
+controls two octaves (C/G/C/G), and you move your fingertips

 The two switches nearest to the third valve are for overall Octave